 Whether you sprained your ankle or broken a bone, paracord can be used to make an easy split that will help you get back to camp and seek medical assistance.

-Using a large stick or branch, you can fashion it to the side of the broken bone using your paracord to keep the broken bones lined up.
-This way, you won’t risk severing blood vessels or making the bones worse when you finally receive some medical attention.
+Using a large stick or branch, you can place it to the side of the broken bone using your paracord to keep the broken bones straight.

 Shoelaces, belts, or suspenders